grand-mother/grand/docs/package/grand.geomagnet.rst

 .. warning::
    The input *coordinates* to the :func:`~grand.geomagnet.field` function or method must be a :mod:`grand` frame, i.e. :class:`~grand.ECEF` or :class:`~grand.LTP`.
-In addition, an observation time must be specified.
+In addition, if no observation time is specified a default value is used (31 December 2019).

 .. note::
     The :func:`~grand.geomagnet.field` function and method accept vectorized